 Cancellation Policy: Cancellations must be received in writing and faxed or mailed to AWWA.
 Phone cancellations are not accepted.
 All cancellations postmarked/fax-dated by early deadline will receive a refund, minus a 25% administrative fee.
 Cancellations post-deadline will not be refunded; however, substitute registrants are welcome, if pre-approved in writing.

 Photo and Information Release: By registering for this event, you agree to allow AWWA to use your photo in any AWWA-related publication or website.
 Registrants may receive show-related and promotional emails from sponsors.
 AWWA uses a third party for this service, and at no time was your email disclosed to sponsors.

-The year marks 30 years of financial planning seminars at AWWA!
+This year marks 30 years of financial planning seminars at AWWA!
 More than 5,000 water professionals have enrolled and benefited from taking the Financial Management and Rate-Setting Essentials seminar.
 Join us for the next 30!

 Seminar includes lunch on day one, an optional evening session on day two, and a CEU certificate showing 20 credit hours earned.
 The AWWA M1 Principles of Water Rates, Fees and Charges manual is also available to seminar registrants at no additional cost (normally $106 member, $173 nonmember) and can be added to your purchase by checking the M1 Manual option during registration.
 Manual is optional and not required for the seminar.